mui/mui-x/docs/data/migration/migration-pickers-v5/migration-pickers-v5.md

 ### Desktop paper (`PaperProps`)

-- The `PaperProps` prop has been replaced by a `desktopPaper` component props on all responsive and desktop pickers:
+- The `PaperProps` prop has been replaced by a `desktopPaper` component props slot:

   ```diff
    <DatePicker